jianqiucao/EE367L/Lab3/Lab3.md

 ## Advanced Task

 Deal with the problem that the file may be too large to fit into one transmission thru socket when executing the "p" or "d" command (e.g., for file3.txt).
-You need to read the file several times and transmit it thru multiple strings.
+You need to read the file several times and transmit it thru multiple packets.